morganbengtsson/microreader/README.md

 Microreader is written in Python and [Bottle](http://bottlepy.org/).

 Try it out by installing requirements `pip install -r requirements.txt` and run `python microreader.py` .
 Then access http://localhost:3000.
-Note that Microreader for the moment requires Python 3.
+Microreader is developed with Python 3, but should work with Python 2.x.

 Runs on [Apache with mod_wsgi](http://bottlepy.org/docs/dev/deployment.html#apache-mod-wsgi).
 An example app.wsgi is included in the repository.